To qualify for a One-Parent Family Payment (OFP) you must:

 Mary started her claim before 27 April 2011.
 Her youngest child turns 11 in

 September 2012.
-This means that Mary's payment will cease after 2 July 2015
+This means that Mary's payment will cease from 2 July 2015 when

-Magda will start her claim after 3 May 2012.
+Magda started her claim after 3 May 2012.
 Her youngest child is 9 in

 September 2012.
-She will retain the payment until her youngest child’s 10th
+She retained the payment until her youngest child’s 10th

 birthday in September 2013.
-From this date she will no longer be eligible for
+From this date she was no longer eligible for the

 Exceptions to the age limits